austral/specification/src/05-functions.md

 (add :lhs 1 :rhs 0)
 ```

-This precludes a class of defects where, in languages where default parameter
+This precludes a class of defects where, in languages where default argument
-are evaluated once and treated as references, mutiple calls to a function with
+expressions are evaluated once and treated as references, mutiple calls to a
-the same arguments will produce different results by (potentially unwittingly)
+function with the same arguments will produce different results by (potentially
-mutating a default parameter value.
+unwittingly) mutating a default argument value.

 ### Examples